Latest deals from trusted retailers

 As we were putting the stroller together, I have to admit our first impressions weren’t great – it took us a lot longer than the YouTube videos made it seem to first assemble, then fold down.
 At one point we sat there pressing everything we could think of for almost an hour trying to figure out the fold!
 BUT, once we had the knack (press harder than you think is ok!) it was simple.
 And since we’ve been using the stroller it’s been a total dream and delivers on flexibility and fitting into city life.

 How does the Ergobaby Metro Compact City Stroller compare to other compact buggies you’ve used, tried or seen?

 Compared to ones I’ve seen it delivers on everything you want – easy to manoeuvre and light, as well as compact when folded away.
 I also think some of the more compact stroller models on the market can have garish colours, or look quite flimsy, whereas the Ergobaby Metro is stylish and looks attractive, sturdy and compact, rather than lightweight.

 Using the newborn bassinet kit, how suitable did you find the Ergobaby Metro for a young baby?

 The pram can be used from newborn with the newborn kit (for an additional £129).
 Without the kit, it is suitable from 6 months, up to (an above the 15kg average) 18kg.

+Not easy.
 Assembling the pram was a particularly fraught afternoon for me and my mum.
 Despite watching numerous YouTube videos that made it look like the most simple thing in the world to put together, I didn’t find it easy.